-Enrollees in limited benefit programs, like family planning SPAs, are beneficial to states when per capita calculations are made.
-Under a per capita cap methodology, total Medicaid spending grows only as enrollment increases.
-Consequently, family planning SPAs can raise state enrollment numbers and increase the amount of Medicaid dollars that the federal government provides to a state.
+dollars that the federal government provides to a state.
 Further, because these enrollees are only eligible to receive limited services, they are unlikely to receive the higher cost care that would more quickly deplete a state's Medicaid budget.
 In short, under a per capita cap regime, family planning SPA enrollees will bring more money into the state Medicaid budget than states will likely spend on their care.

 If the federal government modifies Medicaid by reducing the base FMAP, then family planning SPAs are important tools to utilize because while this would reduce the match rate for family planning-related services, the family planning FMAP would still be 90% and thus family planning SPAs would give states a means to maximize services covered at 90% by the federal government.
-Further, if the FMAP for the expansion and family planning SPA populations are both reduced to the normal FMAP rate, then family planning SPAs still preserve state dollars because they permit the state to spend its limited dollars on less expensive preventative care that is matched at the regular FMAP rate, instead of more expensive treatment, matched at the same rate.
+If the FMAP for the expansion and family planning SPA populations are both reduced to the normal FMAP rate, then family planning SPAs still preserve state dollars because they permit the state to spend its limited dollars on less expensive preventative care that is matched at the regular FMAP rate, instead of more expensive treatment, matched at the same rate.

-An investment in a family planning SPA, however, is a hedge on the bet that Republicans will use their political capital during budget reconciliation to focus on reducing the FMAP for Medicaid expansion, not family planning.
-Republicans looking to reduce federal Medicaid spending will look to the changes that can have the most significant budgetary impact, and because far more people are enrolled in Medicaid expansion than family planning SPAs, reducing the 90% FMAP for the expansion group is likely to be a higher priority than reducing the 90% match for family planning.
-If Republicans use the reconciliation process to reduce the expansion FMAP,
+An investment in a family planning SPA, however, is a hedge on the bet that Republicans will use their political capital during budget reconciliation to focus on making changes to Medicaid that have the most significant budgetary impact.
+Because far more people are enrolled in Medicaid expansion than family planning SPAs, reducing the 90% FMAP for the expansion group is likely to be a higher priority than reducing the 90% match for family planning.
+If Republicans use the reconciliation process to reduce the expansion FMAP, then states can use family planning SPAs to maximize federal dollars and the higher match to cover more people and services.
+While there is no guarantee that Republicans will not opt to reduce both FMAP rates, it is unlikely they will try to dismantle all of Medicaid at once.
+Three-quarters of Americans-including sixty-five percent of Republicans-say they either have a "very favorable" or "somewhat favorable" view of Medicaid.
+Republicans must balance their constituents' favorable views of the Medicaid program against their goals for reducing federal